-- Support for Insert and Update query RETURNING clauses added (see 6.6.1.4) - Support for Firebird 3 Identity Columns added (see 6.6.8). - A new section on IBX TField subclasses is provided as section 6.8. - Text reviewed and corrected for typos and other minor errors.
+- Support for Insert and Update query RETURNING clauses added (see 6.6.1.4) - Support for Delete query RETURING clauses added (see 6.6.1.5). - Support for Firebird 3 Identity Columns added (see 6.6.8). - A new section on IBX TField subclasses is provided as section 6.8. - The description of TIBStoredProc has been updated to include support for Firebird 3 Packages (see 6.4). - A new section on the TIBSQL Property Editor has been added (see 5.4.3). - A new section on row refresh has been added (see 6.6.9). - The cached updates section has been improved and now describes the use of OnUpdateRecord and OnUpdateError event handlers (see 6.6.7). - Text reviewed and corrected for typos and other minor errors.